T

 Eye Trauma

-Classification of traumatic cataract following ocular trauma (blunt, sharp, foreign body, non-mechanical), clinical findings such as Vossius ring, diagnosis, preoperative planning, surgical techniques, amblyopia management in children, and prognosis.
-Detailed description of prognosis prediction using OTS score and selection criteria for primary vs. secondary extraction.
+Classification of traumatic cataracts following ocular trauma (blunt, sharp, foreign body, non-mechanical), clinical findings such as Vossius ring, diagnosis, preoperative planning, surgical techniques, amblyopia management in children, and prognosis.
+Detailed explanation of prognosis prediction using the OTS score and selection criteria for primary versus secondary extraction.

 Traumatic Cataract Surgery